 - Pete Dennin, a litigation partner, is the director of the golf skills competition for the Connecticut State Special Olympics Games.
 Pete is also a unified athlete who partners with a Special Olympian to compete in the track and field games each summer.

-- Russell DaSilva, a finance partner, serves as chairman of the executive committee of Princeton-in-Asia, Inc., a nonprofit based in Princeton, NJ, that provides placement for young college graduates to live and work in 20 Asian countries.
-He also serves on the U.S. board of trustees of Farm Africa, a nonprofit based in London, whose mission is to end hunger in Africa by teaching farmers sustainable methods of agriculture and forestry, correcting dysfunctions in the harvesting, transportation and distribution of food, and improving the access of farmers to domestic and international markets.
+- Russell DaSilva, a finance partner, serves as chairman of the executive committee of Princeton-in-Asia, Inc., a nonprofit based in Princeton, NJ, that provides placement for young college graduates to live and work in 22 Asian countries.
+He also serves on the U.S. board of trustees of Farm Africa, a nonprofit based in London, whose mission is to end hunger in Africa by teaching farmers sustainable methods of agriculture and forestry; correcting dysfunctions in the harvesting, transportation, and distribution of food; and improving the access of farmers to domestic and international markets.
 Lastly, he sits on the board of trustees and is vice president for Grant Administration of the International Bar Association Foundation, Inc., a charitable foundation associated with the International Bar Association.
 The Foundation funds discrete projects that encourage the rule of law and the rights of the underrepresented.

-- Allison Funk, a litigation attorney, is the secretary of the Ladies Auxiliary to the Veterans of Foreign Wars, Post 5253 located in Albertson, NY.
+- Allison Funk, a litigation associate, is the secretary of the Ladies Auxiliary to the Veterans of Foreign Wars, Post 5253 located in Albertson, NY.
 The Ladies Auxiliary is a nonprofit organization whose mission is to serve the veterans of the United States of America and their families.
 The members of the Ladies Auxiliary volunteer time at VA Medical Centers, donate money to cancer aid and research, sponsor various scholarships, and run a home for homeless military families and orphaned children in Michigan.

 - Nancy Merriman, our recruitment manager, is a member of the City Bar Chorus, a committee of the New York City Bar Association whose mission is to reach out to the community through music by singing at community venues such as senior residences, nursing homes, AIDS residences, cancer treatment centers, and pediatric and rehabilitation facilities.